NASA's Largest Rover at Mars

-On February 18, 2021, Mars Perseverance Rover landed on Mars!
+On February 18, 2021, Mars Perseverance Rover landed on Mars.
 Here's the first image Mars 2020 rover returned.
-See the shadow of the rover in the martian sun.
+The shadow of the rover is visible in the martian sun.

 This image is from the sky crane that gently placed the Mars Perseverance Rover on the surface Mars!
 It is very exciting that NASA choose to put color cameras on the sky crane and the rover so that the journey to the surface could be recorded in detail.
 This will help engineers to send future missions to the surface.
 Maybe someday a sky crane will place human explorers on Mars!

-It will take a few weeks while NASA checks out Persy to be sure its mission can be succssfully carried out.
-Here is NASA's infographic of Persy's landing sequence.
+After a few weeks while NASA checked out Perseverance to be sure its mission can be successfully carried out, the rover began its journey across the martian landscape.
+Here is NASA's infographic of Perseverance's landing sequence.

 Mars Perseverance Rover

 Perseverance launched on July 30, 2020 on a United Launch Alliance Atlas V-541 rocket from Cape Canaveral in Florida.
-Its target landing site is Jezero Crater.
+Its target landing site was Jezero Crater.

-Perseverance is protected in the spacecraft during the transport from Earth to Mars.
-The spacecraft is composed of the cruise stage that supports the whole vehicle during the 7-month cruise to Mars; the descent stage has 8 engines to slow the final descent, then carries the rover to the surface, lowers it on cables and places it on the surface gently; the backshell with thrusters that fire to guide the rover through entry, descent, and landing; and the heat shield that protects the rover from the atmosphere during the descent to Mars.
+Perseverance was protected in the spacecraft during the transport from Earth to Mars.
+The spacecraft was composed of the cruise stage that supported the whole vehicle during the 7-month cruise to Mars; the descent stage that had 8 engines to slow the final descent and carry the rover to the surface.
+The rover was lowered on cables that placed it on the surface gently, upright and on its wheels.
+The backshell had thrusters that fired to guide the rover through entry, descent, and landing (EDL).
+A heat shield protected the rover from the atmosphere during the descent to Mars.

 Perseverance rover science objectives: